![[BOTTOM]](to-bottm.gif)

 deems it necessary.
 Failure to appear to answer charges, except for good cause as

-determined by the Board, shall constitute an automatic removal from office, and all
+determined by the Board, shall constitute an automatic removal from office and all records

-records pertinent to the office must be returned to the Secretary, or to the President, if
+pertinent to the office must be returned to the Secretary, or to the President if the

-the Secretary is involved, within ten (10) days.
-Such suspension or removal by the Board
+Secretary is involved, within ten (10) days.
+Such suspension or removal by the Board may

-may be over turned by the general membership if a majority of the non-probationary members
+be over turned by the general membership if a majority of the non-probationary members in

-who is expelled will automatically cease to be a Director and will not by privy to any
+who is expelled will automatically cease to be a Director and will not have access to any

 further Board activity.